-If the columns are in the same order in their create table statements, you do not need to specify column names in either table.
+If the columns are in the same order in their create table statements, you need not specify column names in either table.
 Suppose you have a table named newauthors that contains some rows of author information in the same format as in authors.
 To add to authors all the rows in newauthors: